País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9 País 9

 Although rice remains the staple crop, coffee is becoming increasingly profitable for the region.

-Luang Namtha is home to over 20 ethnic groups, including the Lao, Tai Lue, Khmu, Akha, and Hmong, the province’s agricultural practices are deeply influenced by traditional knowledge and cultural rituals.
+Luang Namtha is home to over 20 ethnic groups, including the Lao, Tai Lue, Khmu, Akha, and Hmong, and the province’s agricultural practices are deeply influenced by traditional knowledge and cultural rituals.

 Case Study – The Quick Impact Project